Wlodder/Fashion-Gen/README.md

 * Sneaker and Ankle Boot

 Associated loss and accuracy graphs were produced for each of the training sessions.
 Lack of convergence was a particular problem in training so a fail state was placed in the training procedure to detect however it will cause the training to be cut short when sometimes the model can recover and produce okay samples.
+GAN was used for its ability to generate high dimensional data without the restriction of having to use a binary input like a RBM or Hopfield network.

 ## Things to add
 * Wasserstein loss function for increased stability of training
-* RBM for pattern generation
+* RBM for pattern generation - https://www.kaggle.com/mikuns/african-fabric
 * Image processing to sharpen images

 ## Resources used